 What is Osteomyelitis?

+People who have had recent surgery or injuries may also be at risk due to the exposure of their internal body, even briefly, to the external world.
 Intravenous treatments can also lead to this bone infection, as they carry the possibility of introducing infections into the body.
 This would impact those on dialysis, people with “central lines” (long-term IV tubing), and people who use catheters.
-When the immune system is severely impaired, there can be a risk of osteomyelitis.
-This includes organ transplant patients, those on chemotherapy, and people on corticosteroids or TNF inhibitors.
+When the immune system is severely impaired, there can be a risk of osteomyelitis, including organ transplant patients, those on chemotherapy, and people on corticosteroids or TNF inhibitors.
 Intravenous drug users might also develop this condition.

-In most cases, staphylococcus aureus, a staph bacteria, is the cause of osteomyelitis.
+Symptoms of osteomyelitis include pain, swelling, and redness that is located in the area of infection, irritability and lethargy, and fever and chills.
+Complications of this condition include bone death (osteonecrosis), impaired growth, septic arthritis, and squamous cell cancer (skin cancer).1 In most cases, Staphylococcus aureus, a staph bacteria, is the cause of osteomyelitis.
 In children, the disorder is acute, and it “comes on quickly, is easier to treat, and overall turns out better”.
-While in adults, this disorder can be acute or chronic.
+In adults, this disorder can be acute or chronic.
 Osteomyelitis affects “only two out of every 10,000 people”.2

 Supplementary Herbal Options

 There are several nutritional supplements that could help, though they also might interact with other medications.
 Vitamins C, E, A, and selenium might be taken as long as the patient’s doctor finds that they do not interact negatively with other forms of medications and supplements.
 Because antibiotics are what treat osteomyelitis, patients might want to try taking probiotics.
 Antibiotics upset the balance of bacteria in the intestines, and probiotics increase the number of good bacteria in the intestinal tract.
-For their antibacterial properties, patients could take garlic, goldenseal, and barberry while echinacea, ginseng, and astragalus to strengthen the immune system.
-One alternative treatment that you should completely avoid is massage therapy, which could inadvertently contribute to the spread of infection.5
+For their antibacterial properties, patients could take garlic, goldenseal, and barberry while echinacea, ginseng, and astragalus strengthen the immune system.
+One alternative treatment that should be completely avoided is massage therapy, which could inadvertently contribute to the spread of infection.5